What Dosha are You?

 “The interface between self-healing and self-realization is the union between Yoga and Ayurveda”.
 (David Frawley, ‘Ayurveda and Yoga’)

-Disease occurs when the balance of doshas is disturbed.
-The law of similarity and dissimilarity explains why Vata dosha (with cold, dry, mobile qualities) is aggravated in Autumn, by cold or frozen food and excess travel.
-Pitta dosha (hot, liquid qualities) in Summer, by eating spicy food and having too many saunas.
-Kapha dosha (cold, watery qualities) in Winter, and by cold, heavy food, daytime naps and not moving enough.
-Again according to this law, Vata can be reduced by substances with opposing qualities such as warm, oily, nourishing foods; Pitta with cool, slightly drying substances; and Kapha by things with light, warming and drying qualities.
+Furthermore, according to this law, Vata can be reduced by substances with opposing qualities such as warm, oily, nourishing foods; Pitta with cool, slightly drying substances; and Kapha by things with light, warming, and drying qualities.
 So a person with a cold is suffering from congestion and mucous due to excess water and earth elements in their system.
 To alleviate symptoms they take ginger tea, predominant in the fire element.
-They would also do well to avoid dairy and cold foods which make congestion worse.
+They would also do well to avoid dairy and cold foods which makes congestion worse.

 – Lack of good routine.